atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 1
 t s r'
 176 ;
-“You have not then friendship enough
-“for me to wish me related to you
+You have not then friendship enough for me to wish me related to you
 )
-You wrong me more than you cast ** conceive by talking in this manner ** my dear Lewfon j my daughter is’fo “unfortunate as not to be deserving of you; she can never gain my consent
+You wrong me more than you cast ** conceive by talking in this manner ** my dear Lewfon j my daughter is’fo unfortunate as not to be deserving of you; she can never gain my consent
-1 “to make you unhappy: nor will she,
+1 to make you unhappy: nor will she,
-“I am persuaded, do you fo great an injury.
-Gould yott, • by any other I means, become my Son, I should glory j “in Such a relationship: you will, I trust,
+I am persuaded, do you fo great an injury.
+Gould yott, • by any other I means, become my Son, I should glory j in Such a relationship: you will, I trust,
-I however, continue my friend — Lean j “not Suffer you to be imposed upon." tewson Sighed, grasped Mr, selby’s '
+I however, continue my friend — Lean j not Suffer you to be imposed upon." tewson Sighed, grasped Mr, selby’s '
-(hand, and Said, “I will be ever your
+(hand, and Said, I will be ever your
-‘‘ friend, and the friend of your dear “• Fanny allb: that fatisfastion you will i “not, cannot refuse me."
+‘‘ friend, and the friend of your dear • Fanny allb: that fatisfastion you will i not, cannot refuse me."
 5. He
 ^ •
 jr